emartin59/ideadash/app/views/main/_terms.md

 ### Disputes

-The user and IDEADASH agree that any and all disputes shall not be resolved through any court or arbitration; but rather, all disputes shall be resolved at the sole discretion and decision of IDEADASH, and not through any arbitration, courts, legal venue, or by any legal or other means.
+The user and IDEADASH agree that any and all disputes shall be resolved outside of the courts and without interference from any third parties if at all possible.
+If no other resolution can be found, any issues arising from this Terms of Service shall be settled in the courts of and according to the laws of the State of Delaware, in the United States of America.

 ### Disclaimers